Attacking c-MARL More Effectively: A Data Driven Approach: c-MBA: Model-based attack for c-MARL

 Our goal is to generate adversarial perturbations imposed to the victim agents' input (state) in order to deteriorate the total team reward.
 The added perturbations encourages the victim agents' state to be close to a desired failure state corresponding to low reward.
 To avoid sampling from the environment, we use a pre-trained model that learns the dynamics of the environment to predict the next state from the perturbed state and current action, then find the suitable noise that minimizes the distance between the predicted next state and a predefined target state.
-This process can be formulated as an optimization problem as follows.
+For now, we assume the target state is given and we show in Section~\ref{subsec:data_drive_failure_state} that this target state can actually be learned directly from the data.
+The overall attack can be formulated as an optimization problem as follows.